gatsbyjs/gatsby/docs/blog/2018-3-03-case-study-mike-johnston/index.md

 ## WordPress Integration with Triggered Builds

-To connect with the content, I used Gatsby’s supported WordPress REST API plugin.
+To connect with the content, we used Gatsby’s supported WordPress REST API plugin.
 This uses WordPress’s API discovery to identify all available endpoints, and then retrieves all content available from each one.
 It then makes the data available in its own [GraphQL](http://graphql.org/) schema, which it uses to power the build system API.
 This ends up being a novel and quite effective way to make it easy for front end developers to integrate with the data generated by the build system.
 Using a guided graphical query system, developers can discover the data available to them and test out different ways of querying and mutating it before they ever use it in their React components.

 Using the custom fields and post types, we built out a structure for managing content in a variety of different places on the site using the WordPress admin.
 Media is made available via the REST API, and Gatsby downloads each file used in the build locally so that it can apply image processing and responsive sizing.
 Using small custom scripts in the Gatsby project root, developers can turn WordPress content into GraphQL data that they can use anywhere on a page.